 How to Freeze Sticky Rice

-Sticky rice can be frozen for about a month before it starts to dry out permanently.
-It won't spoil, but it won't have as good of a texture.
+Sticky rice can be frozen for about a month before it starts to dry out to the point where it doesn't reheat well.
+It won't spoil beyond that, you can still eat it, but it won't have as good of a texture.

-To freeze, you'll want to separate them into portions before freezing as it's impossible to separate the rice when frozen.
-Wrap each portion in plastic wrap or foil (foil will prevent freezer burn for longer), then put them in a freezer bag.
+Separate the rice into portions before freezing as it's impossible to separate the rice when frozen.
+Wrap each portion in plastic wrap or foil (foil will prevent freezer burn for longer), then consolidate them into a freezer bag, squeezing as much air out of the bag as possible.

 Recipes Using Sticky Rice